 f) To report annually on their implementation of TheCode related activities.

-Most important is however how your traveller or yourselves as a tourism provider can identify a suspicious case and how this can be handled best.
+Most important is however how your traveller, or you as a tourism provider, can identify a suspicious case and how this can be handled best.
 Therefore, we have compiled, with the information provided by Fair Trade Tourism – the local representative for TheCode International – a supporting document for those situations that we all hope never to have to deal with.

 Please read through the document and don’t hesitate to contact us if anything is unclear.
 The document can be used as a guideline anywhere in the world.
 Let’s join forces in protecting our children.

 We have put how we choose to achieve our mission on paper in our Responsible tourism policy.
 In order to make sure that we keep improving our sustainable practices, and since we unfortunately cannot implement everything at the same time, we work according to a sustainability action plan.

 This plan has specific targets, tasks and deadlines.
 The tasks in this plan are being evaluated on a consistent basis and tasks are being divided between all staff.